Skip to main content

 A headshot of Councillor David Boothroyd looking at the camera

-Councillor David Boothroyd has been ward councillor for Westbourne since 2002.
-From Yorkshire, he grew up in Cheshire and after graduating from Cambridge University has worked as a researcher for Members of Parliament and in the private sector, writing a book on the history of British political parties which was published in 2000.
+Councillor David Boothroyd has been a ward councillor for Westbourne since 2002.
+He was born in Yorkshire and grew up in Cheshire.
+After graduating from Cambridge University, he worked as a researcher for Members of Parliament and in the private sector.
+He also wrote a book on the history of British political parties, which was published in 2000.

 His current job involves community consultation and supporting renewable energy projects.
 Councillor Boothroyd was Labour spokesperson on finance before becoming cabinet member.